jankapunkt/js-set-extension/api.md

 **Returns**: [<code>Set</code>](#Set) - a Set instance with the unified elements of the given args.
 **Throws**:

-- Throws an error if any of the argument is not a Set instance.
+- Throws an error if any of the arguments is not a Set instance.

 **See**: https://en.wikipedia.org/wiki/Union_(set_theory)